awsdocs/amazon-s3-user-guide/doc_source/configure-metrics.md

 For more information about CloudWatch metrics for Amazon S3, see [Monitoring metrics with Amazon CloudWatch](https://docs.aws.amazon.com/AmazonS3/latest/dev/cloudwatch-monitoring.html) in the *Amazon Simple Storage Service Developer Guide*\.

-## Configuring request metrics for all the objects in an S3 bucket \(legacy Amazon S3 console experience\)<a name="configure-request-metrics"></a>

-**To configure request metrics on a bucket**

-1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. In the **Bucket name** list, choose the name of the bucket that contains the objects you want request metrics for\.

-1. Choose the **Management** tab, and then choose **Metrics**\.

-1. Choose **Requests**\.

-1. Choose the edit icon next to the bucket icon\.

-1. To create request metrics configuration for all the objects in your bucket, select the **Request metrics** check box\.

-1. Choose **Save**\.

-   After about 15 minutes, CloudWatch begins tracking these request metrics\.
-You can see graphs for the metrics on the Amazon S3 or CloudWatch console\.
-Request metrics are billed at the standard CloudWatch rate\.
-For more information, see [Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.

-   You can also create a filter that limits the scope of replication metrics by prefixes or tags\.
-For more information, see [How do I create a request metrics filter that limits scope by object tag or prefix?](configure-metrics-filter.md)

-## Configuring request metrics for all the objects in an S3 bucket \(new Amazon S3 console experience\)<a name="configure-request-metrics-new"></a>

-**Note**
-We are in the process of releasing a new Amazon S3 console experience to customers\.
-These instructions describe the new experience\.
-If you don't see the new console now, don't worry\.
-It will soon be available to all customers\.
-For instructions using the previous console experience, expand **Configuring request metrics for all the objects in an S3 bucket \(legacy Amazon S3 console experience\)** on this page\.

 **To create a request metrics filter**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.